datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 Technical details
 ^^^^^^^^^^^^^^^^^

-RIA stores can be created or extended with a single command inside of any dataset.
+RIA stores can be created or extended with a single command from within any dataset.
 DataLad datasets can subsequently be published into the datastore as a means of backing up a dataset or creating a dataset sibling to collaborate on with others.
 Alternatively, datasets can be cloned and updated from a RIA store